acts-project/acts/docs/core/seeding.rst

 $$
 where :math:`B_z` is the magnetic field.

-The scattering calculation is also spread over the nested loops to avoid redoing calculations.
-First, the maximum allowed scattering at the configured minimum transverse momentum (:math:`p_{T}`) cut is calculated and scaled by the pseudorapidity of the duplet formed by one SP from bottom layer and one SP from middle layer to get the minimum momentum of the duplet.
-This duplet's pseudorapidity is used for later calculation of the scattering for the triplet as well.

-The minimum scattering term (`scatteringInRegion2`) is calculated from `sigmaScattering`, the configurable number of sigmas of scattering angle to be considered, and `maxScatteringAngle2`, which is evaluated from the Lynch & Dahl correction of the Highland equation assuming the lowest allowed :math:`p_{T}`.
-The parameters of the Highland equation are fully configurable.

 .. figure:: ../figures/seeding/r-zCoordinates.svg
    :name: rz
    :align: center
    :width: 500

    The r-z projection of the detector with the same charged particle track.
 The track is depicted with the same colours as on previous figure.

-The following code block checks if the triplet forms a nearly straight line in the :math:`r/z` plane (see :numref:`rz`) as the particle path in the :math:`r/z` plane is unaffected by the magnetic field [#f1]_.
+The next cuts check if the triplet forms a nearly straight line in the :math:`r/z` plane (see :numref:`rz`) as the particle path in the :math:`r/z` plane is unaffected by the magnetic field [#f1]_.
 This is split in two parts; the first test occurs before the calculation of the helix circle.
-Therefore, the deviation from a straight line is compared to the maximum allowed scattering at minimum :math:`p_{T}` scaled by the forward angle.
+Therefore, the deviation from a straight line is compared to the maximum allowed scattering at minimum :math:`p_{T}` scaled by the forward angle:
-Both the check against min :math:`p_{T}` and the check against the calculated :math:`p_{T}` take the correlated measurement uncertainty into account.

 $$
 \\left ( \\frac{1}{\\tan \\theta_b} - \\frac{1}{\\tan \\theta_t} \\right )^2 < \\sigma^2_{p_T^{min}} + \\sigma_f^2,
 $$

+The scattering term (`scatteringInRegion2` :math:`\equiv \sigma^2_{p_T^{min}}`) is calculated from
+`sigmaScattering`, the configurable number of sigmas of scattering angle to be considered, and `maxScatteringAngle2`, which is evaluated from the Lynch & Dahl correction of the Highland equation assuming the lowest allowed :math:`p_{T}`.
+The parameters of the Highland equation are fully configurable.
+The calculation is also spread over the nested loops to avoid redoing calculations.

-Following check takes into account estimate particle momentum (smaller scattering angle is permitted for higher momentum) and pseudorapidity (larger scattering takes into account amount of the material crosses that takes depends on the angle).
+Following check takes into account estimate particle momentum (smaller scattering angle is permitted for higher momentum) and pseudorapidity (larger scattering takes into account amount of the material crosses that takes depends on the angle):

 $$
 \\left ( \\frac{1}{\\tan \\theta_b} - \\frac{1}{\\tan \\theta_t} \\right ) ^2 < \\sigma^2_{p_T^{estimated}} + \\sigma_f^2,
 $$

+Both the check against min :math:`p_{T}` and the check against the calculated :math:`p_{T}` take into account the squared uncertainty in the difference between slopes (`error2` :math:`\equiv \sigma_f^2`).
+By assuming Gaussian error propagation, we can add the two errors if they are uncorrelated (which is fair for scattering and measurement uncertainties).

 The last cut applied in this function is on the transverse impact parameter (or DCA - distance of closest approach), which is the distance of the perigee of a track from